Vincent Lemire

-Vincent Lemire (born 1973) is a French historian living in Jerusalem, where he directs the French Research Center.
+Vincent Lemire (born 1973) is a French historian, who directs the French Research Center.

 Biography

 Vincent Lemire was born in 1973.

 In 1998, he obtained the Agrégation for History.

 He received his doctorate in 2006 for his work La Soif de Jerusalem (lit.
 "The Thirst of Jerusalem"), which was published as a book in 2011.

 His book Jerusalem 1900, published in 2013, was translated into several languages.

 Lemire works as lecturer at the University of Paris-Est Marne-la-Vallée and director of the European Open Jerusalem project, funded by the European Research Council.

 Lemire's research topics are the history of the Middle East, in particular Jerusalem and its Moroccan Quarter, and the history of the French slums from the 1930s to the 1970s.

 He also deals with the history of photography.

 With Katell Berthelot, Julien Loiseau, and Yann Potin, Lemire wrote Jérusalem, Histoire d'une ville-monde, des origines à nos jours (translated as Jerusalem: History of a Global City in English in 2022).

 In 2022, Lemire wrote his first graphic novel Histoire de Jérusalem, with illustrations by Christophe Gaultier; in the book, an old olive tree narrates the history of Jerusalem from ancient times to the 21st century.
 An English version titled The History of Jerusalem: An Illustrated Story of 4,000 Years was released in 2025 by Abrams ComicArts.